-There was an increase in land-related concerns and militarisation during the Governance of Gotabaya Rajapaksa, 275 with growing fears from Tamils, politicians and elected council members over the seizing of lands in historical Tamil areas in the north and east and increasing Sinhala colonisation.
-Tamil names of places were erased and changed to Sinhala names.276 The Sri Lankan Archaeological Department has been accused of attempting to 'Sinhalise' Tamil historical and cultural areas by confiscating large areas, identifying them as
+During the Governance of Gotabaya Rajapaksa there was an increase in land-related concerns and militarisation, 345 with growing fears from Tamils, politicians and elected council members over the seizing of lands in historical Tamil areas in the north and east and increasing Sinhala colonisation.
+Tamil names of places were erased and changed to Sinhala names.
+346 The Sri Lankan Archaeological Department has been accused of attempting to 'Sinhalise' Tamil historical and cultural areas by confiscating large areas, identifying them as 'archaeological sites' and occupying these sites.
+347 348 In many instances Tamil farmers have been evicted and displaced with the support of the Sri Lankan government's armed forces and the Sri Lankan Archaeological Department.
+349 The escalating number of land grabs, enabled by the Sri Lankan military, are heavily impacting on the livelihoods of Tamils across the North-East.
+350 A